mattdomingo/newstrader/README.md

 # SimpleNewsTrader

 ## Overview
-A C program that fetches the latest 10 technology industry news headlines from NewsAPI, analyzes each headline for simple trading recommendations (BUY, SELL, HOLD), and prints the results to the command line.
+An unfinished C program that fetches the latest 10 technology industry news headlines from NewsAPI, analyzes each headline for simple trading recommendations (BUY, SELL, HOLD), and prints the results to the command line.

 ## Prerequisites
 - macOS or Linux